-There are two dimensions of AHIC eligibility – a graduate degree in health informatics or a related field and “qualifying” health informatics experience.
-The amount of required experience is determined by type of graduate degree.
+There are two dimensions of AHIC eligibility – a degree in health informatics or a related field and “qualifying” health informatics experience.
+The amount of required experience is determined by type of degree.

 “Qualifying” experience includes work that aligns with AHIC™ Outline of Exam Topics [Appendix A] and includes evidence of the following types of tasks: